Shriyansh-20/Wikipedia-Search-Engine/README.md

 ## Challenges

 1. Difficult to process such huge Data dump of 73 GB
-2 Can not store word & its posting list into a main memory, So Used K-way Merge sort
+2. Can not store word & its posting list into a main memory, So Used K-way Merge sort
-3. Can not Load full final index into main memory, So Bild Secondary Index on top of Primary Index (Posting List)
+3. Can not Load full final index into main memory, So Built Secondary Index on top of Primary Index (Posting List)

 ### To Create indexing from Wiki Dump
 ```